-You will need a printer capable of printing with dye-sub (DT) ink and a heat press.
-Before buying anything, work what out exactly (and how much of) you want to sublimate.
+You will need a printer capable of printing with dye-sub (DS) ink and a heat press.
+Before buying anything, work out what exactly (and how much of) you want to sublimate.
 There is little point in buying a wide format printer for example and 5in1 heat press, if all you want to produce is few printed coffee mugs.
-You may find it easier to start small and upgrade as your business grows.
+You may find it easier to start small and upgrade as your project/business expands.

-Printer: Must be inkjet (eg Epson, Brother, Ricoh).
-Any model will do, as long as there are refill friendly cartridges available for it.
-If you can afford A3 Epson printer, they're generally better built and will last much much longer.
+Printer: Must be inkjet (Epson, Brother).
+Any model, preferably four colour (CMYK) will do, as long as there are refillable cartridges available for it.
+If you can afford A3 Epson printer, they're better built and should last considerably longer.

-Tip: If you only need to sublimate few things every now and again, want to save few dollars and already have an Epson printer, there is no reason why you couldn't use it for regular printing as well as dye sublimation.
-All you need then is a second set of refill friendly ink cartridges (& dye-sub ink set).
+Tip: If you only need to sublimate few things every now and again, want to save few dollars and already have a suitable (eg Epson) printer, there is no reason why you couldn't use it for regular printing as well as dye sublimation.
+All you need then is a second set of refillable ink cartridges and a DS ink set).

 Heat press: What you want to sublimate will determine what type and size press you need.
 Basic models start from around $200 or you can spend as much as several thousand dollars on a fully automatic high volume press.
 Multi function (3in1 and 5in1) units take up less space and cost less than buying individual units.
 Work out what you NEED !

-Ink: DT (direct transfer or sublimation) ink is unique and you can not use "normal" inkjet ink.
+Ink: DS (dye sublimation ink is unique and you can not use "normal" inkjet ink.
 It will not transfer.
 There can be considerable differences between sublimation inks from different sources.
-Some inks sublimate at higher temperatures than others, which can make them unsuitable for certain (heat sensitive) applications.
-Contact us for more info or to buy Direct Transfer (DT) ink.
+Some inks sublimate at higher temperatures than others, which can make them unsuitable for certain heat sensitive applications.
+Contact us for more info or scroll down to buy dye sublimation ink.

-Paper: Good quality DT ink should transfer pretty well from plain (copy) paper and that's really all you need for many applications.
-If you need higher colour intensity and/or better resolution, use sublimation paper.
+Paper: Good quality DS ink should transfer pretty well from plain (copy) paper and that's really all you need for many sublimation jobs.
+If you need even higher colour intensity and/or resolution, use sublimation paper.
 You will also need some heat resistant tape for attaching the transfer to your blank (masking tape works ok).

 Tip: High resolution paper works almost as well as sublimation paper and is cheaper.